 How cells respond and adapt to extracellular and intracellular dangers such as pathogens or DNA damage is important for survival and many disease states.
 The response to such dangers is usually mediated by large multiprotein death signaling complexes that can either eliminate the damaged cells or in some instances promote pro-survival pathways.
-However, the specific inputs that initiate the death signaling complex formation as well as the downstream signaling pathways activated by these complexes are not well understood.
+However, the specific inputs that initiate the death signaling complexes are not well understood.
 My overall research program is mainly focused on understanding the molecular mechanism of activation of death signaling complexes that regulate caspases, the downstream signaling pathways that they regulate, and how those processes can be exploited to generate therapeutics for inflammatory disorders and cancer.